-For definition of terms, see Section II of these instructions.
+For definitions of terms, see Section II of these instructions.

-A. Who must report - A BE-11 report is required of any U.S. person that had a foreign affiliate at the end of the U.S. person's 2016 fiscal year that is not exempt as detailed in I.C. on page 4 of the Instruction Booklet.
+A. Who must report - A BE-10 report is required of any U.S. person that had a foreign affiliate - that is, that had ownership or control of at least 10 percent of the voting stock of an incorporated foreign business enterprise, or an equivalent interest in an unincorporated foreign business enterprise - at the end of the U.S. person's 2019 fiscal year.